What is the DAT Incoterm?

 Although the DAT Incoterm offers several advantages, there are also some disadvantages to consider.
 One disadvantage is that the buyer is responsible for unloading the goods from the delivery vehicle.
 This may involve additional costs, such as hiring labor or using equipment.
 In addition, the DAT Incoterm may have restrictions regarding the choice of terminal at the destination, as it must meet the requirements of the agreed Incoterm.
 This may limit the buyer's flexibility and control in choosing the most appropriate location to receive the goods.

-Zo you need support to make the right decision or would like more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
-One of our specialists will be happy to assist you further.
+One of our specialists will be happy to help you further.

-Frequently asked questions about the DAT Incoterm:
+Frequently asked questions about the DAT Incoterm

-Other knowledge base articles.
+Other knowledge base articles